pnnl/tesp/install/Linux/Ubuntu_build.rst

 First, in order to build ns-3 with Python bindings, we need to install the Python binding generator that it uses, and then manually patch one of the ns-3 build files.
+This has to be done after each `git pull` of ns-3 sources.

 ::